John Inge: Early life and education

 John Inge was born to Geoffrey Alfred and Elsie Inge (née Hill) on 26 February 1955,.
 He was educated at Kent College in Canterbury, at that time an all-boys direct grant grammar school, now a private school in Kent.
 He went on to study chemistry at St Chad's College, Durham University, graduating with a Bachelor of Science (BSc) degree in 1977.
 That same year Inge performed with Arthur Bostrom at the Edinburgh Festival as part of Durham University Sensible Thespians (DUST), which would be renamed the Durham Revue in 1988.
 In 1979, he undertook teacher training at Keble College, Oxford and received a Postgraduate Certificate in Education (PGCE).

 Having studied chemistry at university and completed teacher training, Inge began his first career as a secondary school teacher.
 He taught chemistry at Lancing College, a mixed-gender independent boarding and day school in West Sussex.
 He also served as a tutor of Teme House, one of the school's boarding houses.

 He trained for ordination at the College of the Resurrection, Mirfield.
 During his ministry, he returned to Durham University for postgraduate study.
-He completed a Master of Arts (MA) degree in systematic theology in 1994 and a Doctor of Philosophy (PhD) in 2002.
+He completed a Master of Arts (MA) degree in systematic theology in 1994 and a Doctor of Philosophy (PhD) degree in 2002.
 His doctoral thesis was titled "A Christian theology of place", which was revised and published under the same name in 2003 via Ashgate Publishing.